Rozmir-Rohi/not-enough-items-rozmirs-fork/README.md

 When you press "Run Client" for the first time with this project in Eclipse, you will be prompted with a window which says "Select an mcp config dir for the deobfuscator".

-When this happens, in the window select the following folder location on your computer (don't include quotation marks):
+When this happens, in the window select the following folder location on your computer:

 	~/.gradle/caches/minecraft/net/minecraftforge/forge/<version>/unpacked/conf

-(replace ~ with %USERPROFILE% if using a Windows computer).
+(Replace ~ with %USERPROFILE% if using a Windows computer.)